Overview of the European energy system

 Input into district heating plants = ∑ transformation input into district heating (gas, solid fuels, all petroleum products, renewables energies)

-The above are all of crude oil, feedstocks and other hydrocarbons, nrg_102a, product code: 3100.
+The above are all for crude oil, feedstocks and other hydrocarbons, nrg_102a, product code: 3100.

 - Other transformation plants